The best independent guide to the Algarve

 The charming historic centre is full of cafes, shops and restaurants, while at the end of the estuary is a modern marina complex.

-South of Lagos is the Ponta da Piedade, one of the most beautiful coastlines of the Algarve.
+South of Lagos lies the Ponta da Piedade, one of the most beautiful stretches of coastline in the Algarve.
 This dramatic headland formed of golden sandstone rocks has been carved into unique features by winter storms.

 Related articles: Introduction to Lagos